tlwl19/finalchallenge/README_Team2.md

 ![](images/overall.png)

-Raspberry Pi Project on coding for a 32x32 grid that allows the user to change any grid box to different shades of grey.
+Raspberry Pi Project on coding for a 32x32 grid that allows the user to change any square within the grid to 8 different shades of grey.

 # <u>Features</u>